Back to All Events

-International Activity “Environmental Consequences of War: Monitoring and Overcoming”, that will take place from 26th – 30th of August 2025 in Western Ukraine*.
+International Activity “Environmental Consequences of War: Monitoring and Overcoming”, took place from 26th – 30th of August 2025 in Sheptytskyi, Lviv Oblast, Ukraine.

 With this activity, we aim to empower and mobilize 25 young people for cross-border cooperation in spreading the awareness of the environmental consequences of Russian aggression on Ukraine, and its cross-border effects on youth, democracy and human rights by providing them with space, theoretical knowledge and skills necessary to advocate for their rights related to the environment on the local, national and European level.
 The Objectives of this activity are: